 Other special mentions for Woobie-ism are Burrich, Kettricken, and Verity.

 Moral Event Horizon: Kennit seems to divide the fanbase.
-According to some, he never really crosses the line, on account of being a Complete Monster.
+According to some, he's already irredeemable.
 According to others, he stays on the very edge for quite some time, but then he rapes Althea and blows all his chances of redemption.

 Ho Yay: Fitz and Fool again and this time on an even bigger scale.